nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3c.
 User enters a date that does not exist (e.g., 30-02-2024).
     * 3c1.
-System displays an error message asking for a valid absent date.
+System displays an error message asking for a valid absent date.<br>
       Use case ends

 * 3d.
 User enters absent reason in an invalid format.